scottux/game-lib/README.md

 - Sides: Number of sides for the polyhedron.
 2 sides is a coin, 6 sides is a regular die, 20 for initiative
 - roll() Roll the die, flip the coin.

+### Board

+This is useful for creating board games.
+Goes good with Die and Player.

+- Grid: The Board is constructed with a width and height, x and y.
+This makes an array of rows(y) with arrays of cells(x)
+- getSpace() Returns the space defined at the provided coordinates

+### Space

+This is a spot in the Board's grid.
+It can have properties aside from these, as you need them (think lava tiles!).

+- X: The x coordinate of this space in the Board
+- Y: The y coordinate of this space in the Board.
+- onLanding(player) This function is called when a player lands on a space.
+- getOccupied() The list of players in this space.

 ## Demos

 `npm start` or `node index`